Header: Olympiastadion, in UEFA.com

 The final of the Euro 2024 is scheduled for July 14th and is going to be held at the Olympiastadion in Berlin, a stadium that was originally designed by Werner March for the 1936 Summer Olympics.
 This enormous neoclassical stadium was dressed in limestone, travertine, and granite stones to showcase the might of Nazi Germany to the rest of the world.
 Therefore, as grandeur was the goal, the Olympiastadion was designed with attention to detail, having some over-the-top elements, such as the Marathon Gate, that make it one of a kind.

-In more recent years, this goal was upheld as the city of Berlin started renovating the stadium and added a vast, translucent oval roof covering all seats, designed by Gerkan, Marg & Partners from 2000 to 2004.
-This roof, made from PTFE-coated glass fibre, not only makes the stadium a wonder to look at but also enhances its comfortability, which is necessary in a place able to welcome up to 74,475 people.
+In more recent years, this goal was upheld as Berlin started renovating the stadium and adding a vast, translucent oval roof covering all seats, designed by Gerkan, Marg & Partners from 2000 to 2004.
+This roof, made from PTFE-coated glass fiber, not only makes the stadium a wonder to look at but also enhances its comfortability, which is necessary in a place able to welcome up to 74,475 people.
 In the renovation, the stadium also welcomed modern seating, advanced lighting, and better sound systems.
-The lighting system, for example, features full-colour floodlighting with an innovative reflector technology, which significantly improved the staidum’s energy efficiency while also providing vibrant illumination for night events.
+The lighting system, for example, features full-color floodlighting with innovative reflector technology, which significantly improved the stadium’s energy efficiency while also providing vibrant illumination for night events.

 Allianz Arena, Munich

-The exterior of the stadium is made of ETFE plastic panels that can be illuminated in various colours, making Bayern or German fans ecstatic anytime an important game is held.
+The stadium’s exterior is made of ETFE plastic panels that can be illuminated in various colors, making Bayern or German fans ecstatic anytime an important game is held.
 With a seating capacity of around 66,000, the Allianz Arena gives fans their money’s worth by not only giving them a great football match but also keeping them comfortable and entertained with its lighting and video technologies.
-The stadium’s interior, equally impressive, is spacious and modern, holding anything players, officials, and fans can ever need.
+The stadium’s equally impressive interior is spacious and modern, holding everything players, officials, and fans can ever need.

 Signal Iduna Park, Dortmund